Chinese Chicken Dumplings

 Notes

-- If you’re making dumpling wrappers from scratch, control the water temperature at around 110°F (43°C) when mixing with flour.
+• When making dumpling wrappers from scratch, I always make sure to control the water temperature at around 110°F (43°C) when mixing it with the flour.
+Since I’m boiling these chicken dumplings, this step helps keep the wrappers soft and chewy without shrinking or breaking easily.

-- To keep the dumpling filling intact, chop the cabbage finely and squeeze out any excess liquid before mixing with the chicken.
+• To make sure the filling stays intact, I finely chop the cabbage and squeeze out as much liquid as I can before mixing it with the chicken.
+This step is key for that perfect texture.

 Nutrition